Pix3lexe/dotfiles/README.md

 Dotfiles are configuration files for various programs and tools, often starting with a dot (`.`).
 This repository:

 - Provides a backup of my preferred environment setup.
+- Designed for Linux-based systems (tested on Arch Linux).
 - Allows quick deployment across systems.
 - Uses **GNU Stow**.